acro5piano/metabase-playbook/README.md

 Launch Ubuntu 20.04 server on AWS EC2 or something.

-If you use AWS, open `3000` to the public in SecurityGroup setting.
+If you use AWS, open port `80` to the public in SecurityGroup setting.

 ## Step 2